zakharfsk/SnakeOS-backend/README.md

 # SnakeOS Backend

-A FastAPI-based backend service for system monitoring and management with secure authentication.
+A FastAPI-based backend service for system monitoring and management with secure authentication, designed for Linux systems.

 ## Features